DerrickWawerumuturi/epl-predictor/README.md

 # ⚽ EPL Player Performance Predictor

 ## 📘 Overview
-This project builds a **machine learning model** that predicts and ranks football players’ expected performances on the 2025-2026 premier league based on their euros performance.
+This project builds a **machine learning model** that predicts and ranks football players’ expected performances in the 2025–2026 premier league season based on their euros' performance.
 It uses **scikit-learn regression models** (Linear Regression, Ridge Regression, and Random Forest Regressor) trained on per-90 metrics, then converts the model’s output into a **1–5 rating scale** to make the results interpretable.

 The final output is a CSV file containing **Premier League players** ranked from highest to lowest expected performance, along with their **age, team, and role**.